COBRA Insurance In New Hampshire

 Medicare

-In general, you can sign up for Part A and Part B starting three months before your 65th birthday and ending three months after your 65th birthday.
+Most people become eligible for Medicare at age 65.
+You can enroll in Part A and Part B starting three months before your 65th birthday and up to three months after.

 Learn more about Medicare deadlines and how Medicare Advantage plans can replace original Medicare at no cost to you.